Colorado

 Once you reach the saddle, head north and ascend the ridge via some loose braided trails to reach the summit — from there, enjoy the views of Leadville, Fairplay, and Twin Lakes.

 If you still have gas in the tank after summiting Sherman, take the time to head up Mount Sheridan.
-Not a 14er, Sheridan is still a worthwhile side trip.
+It’s not a 14er, but is still a worthwhile side trip if you have the energy.

 Related Read: 10 Best Things to Do in Leadville, Colorado